Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 view of the zen garden with round stepping stones, container gardens filled with supertunia bubble gum pink petunias bubblegum pink, garden statues, lots of hardscaping and a green garden fence with a stone wall and white railings that lead to the backyard.

-The benefits of having a zen garden include:
+The benefits of having a peaceful garden like this include:

 1. Relaxation and stress relief